 Understands that failure to submit their article within 6 weeks of completing the event for which funding is approved, will make this application null and void.
 Grant will be paid to applicant on receipt of article.

 You must advise the NZgNC committee if you do not successfully complete the academic criteria required to pass.
 You may be required to repay the funding grant should there not be a reasonable consideration to explain why you have not met the academic the requirements.

+8. If your organization has provided funding for you to attend the education described in the application- reimbursement may be required to be directed to the organization.
+Please discuss this with your manager.

 THE APPLICANT IS ASSESSED ON: